 Traveling locally often means uncovering some hidden gems.
 When I lived in Toronto, I discovered nearby Buffalo, New York— to this day, one of the most underrated cities I have ever visited.
 On my last visit, I found myself in a bar with a bunch of locals, singing the Goo Goo Dolls’ ‘Iris’ as the owner of the gift shop I’d popped into earlier played along on piano.
 When you’re having a great time, it won’t matter if you’re two hours or 2000 miles away from home.

 If you aren’t financially independent, your parents may justifiably have some say in how you are using any of their resources.

 If you’re a student, take advantage of your school’s study abroad programs.
 Your folks may be more inclined to send you overseas for educational purposes, particularly if there’s a built-in support network, and you can travel independently on the weekends.

 Sites like Workaway offer a variety of opportunities to work, intern or volunteer abroad.
 Your parents might not be keen on you gallivanting freely around Asia, but they may be more open to the idea of you gaining some international work experience.
+Or, you could join a volunteering abroad program for adults.
 You may also find that having a built-in sense of community and purpose is reassuring during your early forays into solo travel.

 I know, I’ve said this one already, but it’s worth repeating: resistance (usually) comes out of a lot of love and, often, a lack of information and experience.
-While I can’t guarantee that any of these tips will sway your parents, a little understanding and “researching the hell out of things” may set a positive foundation for your first solo adventure.
+While I can’t guarantee that any of these tips will sway your parents when you have the solo travel conversation, a little understanding and “researching the hell out of things” may set a positive foundation for your first solo adventure.